techgnosis/tanzu-gitops/README.md

 ## TODO
 * Switch to Contour at some point
+* Get rid of `configure-helm.sh` in favor of the `--repo` flag in all the Helm-based install scripts.
 * Add Tekton pipelines
 * Add a pipeline to get test-app into TAS
 * When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.